Airspace closures after Ukraine invasion stretch global supply chains

 U.S.-based United Parcel Service Inc UPS.N and FedEx Corp FDX.X, two of the world's largest logistics companies, have halted deliveries to Russia.

-(Reporting by Jamie Freed in Sydney; additional reporting by Satoshi Sugiyama in Tokyo; Editing by Stephen Coates)
+(Reporting by Jamie Freed in Sydney; Additional reporting by Satoshi Sugiyama in Tokyo and Ben Blanchard in Taipei; Editing by Stephen Coates and Michael Perry)

 ((Jamie.Freed@thomsonreuters.com;))